FelixSiegel/itagger/README.md

 - [AniList](https://anilist.co/) for providing the comprehensive manga database API
 - [The Anansi Project](https://anansi-project.github.io/) for ComicInfo schema documentation
+- [uv](https://docs.astral.sh/uv/) for making the whole build and installation process easier
 - The manga and digital comics community for standardization efforts